inbo/whip/docs/syntax.md

 ### maxdate

-Tests if a date is equal to or earlier than a maximum date:
+Tests if a date value is equal to or earlier than a maximum date:

 ```yaml
 date: